Last Updated on November 16, 2023 by TrayKay

 Recently, my daughter was grappling with some statistics concepts she was learning and decided to enlist the help of ChatGPT as a study aid.
 She sought assistance in various ways, such as asking it to define terms, clarify confusing details, and sometimes simplify the information.
 Surprisingly, ChatGPT turned out to be a pretty good resource.
 It not only provided explanations but also helped her grasp how the concepts were interconnected.
 And, unlike a human tutor, ChatGPT didn’t tire or get annoyed by her multitude of questions (obviously!).
 It just answered each query, assisting her in making the needed connections and in understanding the subject matter.

-Right now, plain Google searches just don’t deliver the same level of tailored assistance.
+Right now, plain Google searches just don’t deliver the same level of tailored assistance as AI-based tools.
 While search engines provide answers, they’re not that good at addressing very specific queries.
 ChatGPT, on the other hand, furnished my daughter with information in the way she needed it presented.
 Although it wasn’t quite like conversing with the Star Trek computer, the experience was approaching the kind of personalized learning we strive to cultivate through homeschooling.

 That being said, no technology is the panacea, and there are legitimate concerns and conversations going on right now about AI’s capabilities and limitations.
 We know, for example, that ChatGPT is not always accurate.
 Sometimes it gives weird answers or makes up information, including providing false sources and citations.
-We’re advised to use it with the caution of always fact-checking the information, (something we have to do with any of the stuff we read on the Internet).
+We’re advised to use it with caution, and to always fact-check the information, (something we should do with any of the stuff we read on the Internet).

 It seems like every day there are new AI-based tools being developed to inject into every aspect of our society – and it is somewhat unsettling.
 The landscape of education and homeschooling is bound to be impacted by all of this — hopefully for good.
 Our kids are already using this technology or will be in the future.
 Whether we like it or not, folks, the genie’s out of the bottle.